lacojim/FreeFactoryQT/README.md

 - ✅ Dynamic UI: only show valid `pix_fmt`, audio, and video profiles based on selected codec
 - ✅ Batch queue with mixed Factories
-- 🔄 Rewrite `FreeFactoryConversion.tcl` in Python
+- 🔄 Rewrite `FreeFactoryConversion.tcl` in Python (as of 2025-08-22 this has been completed but still may need some minor work).
+FreeFactoryConversion.tcl is now officially broken.
+Several keys in the factory files have been removed that FFC.tcl once relied on.
+With the changeover to a python FreeFactoryConversion.py, it is just not worth to keep the .tcl version up to date.
+Sorry for the inconvience.
 - 🪟 Port FreeFactoryQT to Windows (experimental; may be limited by background service)

 ---